PhilAppleby/GoDb/README.md

 * Allow for scaling up of the size of the data, in particular sample-size, with little performance degradation

 ## Description
-The data store was designed and built using MongoDb to hold collections of variant, sample and file location data, with genotype data retained in VCF files.
+The data store was designed and built using MongoDb to hold collections of variant, sample and file-location data, with genotype data retained in VCF files.

 Software was developed to take advantage of the rapid access times offered by both MongoDb for storing variant id (rsid) vs genomic co-ordinates, and tabix indexing for random access to compressed VCF files via genomic co-ordinates.
 This includes a web application to allow querying of the data store by variant_id and lists of variant ids and command line tools for bulk data extract.